matteason/live-cloud-maps/README.md

 # Live cloud maps 🌍

 This project provides free, near real-time, high resolution cloud maps of the whole Earth.
-You can use them for whatever you like, including 3D modelling in software like Blender or Xplanet, or in 2D graphics.
+You can use them for whatever you like, including as cloud textures in 3D modelling in software like Blender or Xplanet, or in 2D graphics.

 Here's the latest image:

 ![A flat map of Earth with clouds](https://clouds.matteason.co.uk/images/1024x512/earth.jpg)

-**TL;DR: If you need a high-res greyscale almost-live cloud map, use this URL:**
+**TL;DR: If you need a high-res greyscale almost-live cloud texture map, use this URL:**

 [https://clouds.matteason.co.uk/images/8192x4096/clouds.jpg](https://clouds.matteason.co.uk/images/8192x4096/clouds.jpg)